farzana-mohsin/blissful-trails-client/README.md

 - The `Homepage` features the banner, a React tab with three tabs - Overview section has a video, Our Packages tab has three cards of packages, there is also a button to see all packages, and the third tab is Our Tour Guides that shows the Tour guides names in tabular format.

   - Tour Types section has four logos which navigates to package related to the tour type.
   - Our Top Reviews section features the stories shared by the tourists.
+    - The stories have a View Details button and on the details page there is the option to share the review on Facebook.
+React-share is used.
+The stories are publicly available
-The tourist needs to log in to share a story
+    - The tourist needs to log in to post a story

 - On the Navbar, there is About Blissful Trails dropdown which showcases three sections - Community, About Us, and Contact Us
 - My Profile dropdown will take a logged in user to the dashboard depending on their roles.